henry2004y/Vlasiator.jl/paper/paper.md

 affiliations:
  - name: University of Helsinki
    index: 1
-date: 4 August 2022
+date: 28 November 2022
 bibliography: paper.bib
 ---

 # Summary

-`Vlasiator.jl` is a Julia package for processing and analyzing simulation data from the collisionless ion-kinetic plasma physics numerical model Vlasiator [@vlasiator5.1].
+`Vlasiator.jl` is a Julia [@julia] package for processing and analyzing simulation data from the collisionless ion-kinetic plasma physics numerical model `Vlasiator` [@vlasiator5.1].
 This lightweight package is built upon its sister Python package `Analysator` [@analysator] and carefully designed for performance, capability and ease of use.

 `Vlasiator.jl` contains the following main features: